nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## Viewing help : `help`

-Shows a message explaining how to access the help page, as well as a list of commands and their descriptions.
+You can use this command to view a message explaining how to access the help page, as well as a list of commands and their descriptions.
 Alternatively, you can obtain help on a specific command by typing `help` followed by the command name.

 ![help message](images/helpMessage.png)
+Above is a screenshot of the help pop up window when the `help` command is input.

 Format: